X

 Bhavya Gandhi

 Thanks for the opportunity.
-Just wanted to understand how is the payment cycle with respect to India emission?
-How frequently have they started paying in terms of service received by the India.
+Just wanted to understand how is the payment cycle with respect to India AI mission?
+How frequently have they started paying in terms of service received by the customer?

 Tarun Dua

-Mission has actually recalibrated in the latest documents that they have produced that the payment cycle, they have shifted from a quarterly to a monthly.
+India AI Mission has actually recalibrated in the latest documents that they have produced that the payment cycle, they have shifted from a quarterly to a monthly.
 So we hope to see the benefits of that soon.
-So we are working towards kind of like finalizing and figuring out like basically like how those payment cycles would eventually work for us.
-But like I believe that like that shift is inevitable from quarterly to monthly, so.
+So we are working towards finalizing and figuring out basically how those payment cycles would eventually work for us.
+But I believe that that shift is inevitable from quarterly to monthly.
+So that’s good for us.

 Bhavya Gandhi

 Got it.
-And when can we expect the next lot of Blackwell GPUs to arrive?
-Because I think we are buying.
-We have already.
-We
+And when can we expect the next lot of Blackwell GPUs to arrive because I think we are buying in terms of 1000 watts —

 Tarun Dua

-Have already received.
-We have already received in our Chennai location 1024 B200 issues.
-And we are in the process of kind of like deploying those and hopefully in the Q4 itself.
-Like we expect to see the deployment completed and then we can start seeing like some action interaction in terms of like orders coming in from various places.
+We have already received in our Chennai location 1,024 B200 GPUs.
+And we are in the process of deploying those.
+And hopefully, in the Q4 itself, we expect to see the deployment completed and then we can start seeing some action and traction in terms of orders coming in from various stages.

 Bhavya Gandhi

 Okay.
-And so can we expect like order win could be possible in Q1 or FY27 onwards for these thousand Blackwell GPUs.
+And so, can we expect order win could be possible in Q1 FY27 onwards for these 1,000 Blackwell GPUs?

 Tarun Dua

-Keeping our fingers crossed like we are hoping as soon as possible.
+Keeping our fingers crossed, we are hoping as soon as possible.

 Bhavya Gandhi